 Personal data will uploaded from SLIM directly to the protected servers of the CBS using standardized and protocolized procedures.
 Authorized CBS personal will assign a unique ID on the basis of the personal information and subsequently remove all personal information, which will result in a pseudonymized dataset.
 This pseudonymized dataset will remain at the secured CBS servers at all time and is only available through a remote access facility.
-Usage of this remote access facility of the CBS is accompanied with adherence to strict rules and regulations8.
-Further, the secured CBS environment itself is compliant with strict data security and protection rules9.
+Usage of this remote access facility of the CBS is accompanied with adherence to strict rules and regulations9.
+Further, the secured CBS environment itself is compliant with strict data security and protection rules10.
+For more information, see Datamanagementplan.